 Smartphones are rapidly replacing feature phones and mobile users have started leaning towards it.
 Interestingly, smartphones will account for 67% of total mobile handset shipments by 2016.
 That could be the reason, Diabeto management got fascinated with the business model which is largely influenced by (and dependent on) the smartphone as a data storage device to maintain all records in the electronic form transmitted through Diabeto hardware dongle wirelessly.
 Intelligently, The app comes free with the Diabeto Dongle – an effort to en-cash the freemium model as 89% of global 45.6 billion app downloads are free in 2012 !!!

 Though many could debate over the point as Cloud storage has got a larger number for e-Storage, Diabeto management is committed to keeping the whole setup independent.

 “We don’t want to make mobile internet as statutory requirement for Diabeto.
 This could unease many potential people who want to own Diabeto but don’t want to stuck with complex maintenance and data- access scenario.
 Having said that, Cloud storage is definitely under progress plan and shortly it would be available as an extension of storage” says Hemanshu Jain – Co-Founder and COO of Diabeto.

-However, the bigger challenge is to ‘sustain’, as the business model needs big-big investment due to involvement of hardware manufacturing cost, claims Shreekant.
+However, the bigger challenge is to ‘sustain’, as the business model needs big-big investment due to the involvement of hardware manufacturing cost, claims Shreekant.

-Here is the full-length exclusive interview of Sreekant and Hemanshu that showcases their conception of the idea, journey so far, challenges and future goals.
+Here is the full-length exclusive interview of Sreekant and Hemanshu that showcases their conception of the idea, journey so far, challenges, and future goals.

 Diabetes Facts Source: IDF